By Madhubala Solanki

 Criminal justice system includes all the interdependent components of the court, various stages of a trial procedure also.
-Thorough study of trial system of India and France is done in this project.
-Defining criminal justice system, mechanism of the two prevailing criminal justice system in the world i.e. adversary system and inquisitorial system is dealt.
+A thorough study of the trial system of India and France is done in this project.
+Defining the criminal justice system, the mechanism of the two prevailing criminal justice system in the world i.e. the adversary system and inquisitorial system is dealt with.
 Both the systems are thoroughly compared and articles are analyzed.
-Many times reliability of decisions given in the different system is compared and criticized; criticism of both the systems is dealt.
-An analysis of Nithari case is done; in this case accused alleged that he is not getting justice because he is not able to hire a lawyer of his choice.
-Procedure differs in both the systems but the objective of both is same to prevent crime and punish the criminals.
+Many times the reliability of decisions given in the different system is compared and criticized; criticism of both the systems is dealt with.
+An analysis of Nithari case is done; in this case, accused alleged that he is not getting justice because he is not able to hire a lawyer of his choice.
+The procedure differs in both the systems but the objective of both is same to prevent crime and punish the criminals.

 CRIMINAL JUSTICE SYSTEM

 Criminal offenses are usually investigated by researching the facts and or incidents, situations, scenarios, to prove the guilt of the individual.
-Thorough investigation is carried out systematically, keeping time to time details, analyzing and scrutinizing information to arrive at a conclusion to prosecute the individual committing the criminal offense.
-The charges framed against the individual are determined by the collected evidences, and a defense is made to oppose or object the prosecution of the criminal offense.
+A thorough investigation is carried out systematically, keeping time to time details, analyzing and scrutinizing information to arrive at a conclusion to prosecute the individual committing the criminal offense.
+The charges framed against the individual are determined by the collected pieces of evidence, and defense is made to oppose or object the prosecution of the criminal offense.

 The trial is a judicial examination of the issues between the parties, whether they are of law or facts, presented in court before a jury or judge.
-In order to determine guilt in the criminal proceedings, evidences are examined by judge.
+In order to determine guilt in the criminal proceedings, pieces of evidence are examined by the judge.
 Judge takes into consideration the law of the land, the facts presented before him, or the law put in the case for the purpose of determining the outcome.

 TYPES OF CRIMINAL JUSTICE SYSTEMS

-Across the world there are many different types of criminal justice system to keep and maintain order and peace within their area of jurisdiction creating a social code of conduct, the law.
+Across the world, there are many different types of the criminal justice system to keep and maintain order and peace within their area of jurisdiction creating a social code of conduct, the law.
 Punishments differ from being a punitive one or a rehabilitative nature.
 There are two main justice systems: